Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq

-A notion central to our proposed causal inference framework is \emph{stochastic interventions}.
-Instead of setting a treatment variable to a fixed value, a stochastic intervention specifies the probability distribution that generates the treatment.
-Although our framework accommodates a variety of intervention distributions, we consider intervention distributions based on Poisson point processes, which are fully characterized by an intensity function $\trtintensity: \Omega \rightarrow [0, \infty)$.
-For example, a homogeneous Poisson point process with $\trtintensity(s) = \trtintensity$ for all $s \in \Omega$, implies that the number of treatment-active locations follows a $\textsf{Poisson}(\trtintensity |\Omega|)$ distribution, with locations distributed independently and uniformly over $\Omega$.
-In general, the specification of the stochastic intervention should be motivated by policy or scientific objectives.
+A notion central to our proposed causal inference framework is \emph{stochastic intervention}.
+Instead of setting a treatment variable to a fixed value, a stochastic intervention specifies the probability distribution that generates the treatment under a potentially counterfactual scenario.
+Although our framework accommodates a large class of intervention distributions, for concreteness, we consider intervention distributions based on Poisson point processes, which are fully characterized by an intensity function $\trtintensity: \Omega \rightarrow [0, \infty)$.
+For example, a homogeneous Poisson point process with $\trtintensity(s) = \trtintensity$ for all $s \in \Omega$, implies that the number of treatment-active locations follows a $\text{Poisson}(\trtintensity |\Omega|)$ distribution, with locations distributed independently and uniformly over $\Omega$.
+In general, the specification of stochastic intervention should be motivated by policy or scientific objectives.
 Such examples in the context of our study are given in Section~\ref{subsec:study_interventions}.

 Our causal estimands are the expected number of (potential) outcome-active locations under a specific stochastic intervention of interest, and the comparison of such quantities under different intervention distributions.
 We begin by defining the causal estimands for a stochastic intervention taking place over a single time period.
 Let $\intervdist[F]$ denote the distribution of a spatial point process with intensity $\trtintensity$.
 Also, let $N_B(\cdot)$ denote a counting measure on a region $B \subset \Omega$.
 Then, we can define the expected number of outcome-active locations for a region $B$ at time $t$ as